Alfred Angelo

-Alfred Angelo Bridal was an American manufacturer and retailer of wedding dresses.
+Alfred Angelo Bridal was an American manufacturer and retailer of wedding gowns.
 The company was headquartered in Delray Beach, Florida.
-While primarily recognized for its wedding dress fashions, the company also designed dresses for bridesmaids, mothers of the bride, flower girls, and sold wedding accessories.
+While primarily recognized for its bridal gowns, the firm also designed dresses for bridesmaids, mothers of the bride, flower girls, proms and special occasions, and sold wedding accessories.

 In 2017, Alfred Angelo abruptly closed all its store locations and filed for Chapter 7 bankruptcy liquidation.

 History

 The company was founded by Alfred Angelo and his wife Edythe Piccione in the mid-1930s in Philadelphia.
 Edythe designed the dresses and Alfred focused on manufacturing and business development.
 The company sold bridal and formal attire through its name-brand stores and in partner stores.

 In the 1980s, the founder's children began managing the company.
 Dresses were marketed by style and price under the labels Alfred Angelo, Sapphire, Modern Vintage, and Disney Fairy Tale collections.

 The company was featured on a 2013 episode of the television show Undercover Boss.